[GUIDE] Prior art searches and patents: the guide

 Hence the obvious interest in subjecting all stakeholders to a strict confidentiality agreement, preserving your competitive advantage of course, but if necessary, also your chances of being able to claim the monopoly through a registered patent. exploitation of your innovation.

-PATENT PRIORITY SEARCH: HOW TO TAKE ADVANTAGE OF THE THIRD PARTY OBSERVATION PERIOD TO BLOCK A TROUBLEOUS PATENT APPLICATION?
+HOW TO TAKE ADVANTAGE OF THE THIRD-PARTY OBSERVATION PERIOD TO BLOCK A PROBLEM PATENT APPLICATION?

 You may also be required to carry out a prior art search on a competing patent.
 But your goal will be very different.

-When the patent application is made public, 18 months after filing the application, you have 3 months to bring to the attention of the examining office any information likely to hinder the grant of a troublesome patent, particularly with regard to the lack of inventiveness .
+When the patent application is made public, 18 months after the filing of the application, you have 3 months to bring to the attention of the examining office any information likely to hinder the granting of a problematic patent, particularly with regard to lack of inventiveness.

 The working method will be the same.
-The purpose, however, will be very different.
-You will then be looking for any document or public communication prior to the competing patent, and there more than ever your exploration will focus on all the sources of information that you can review.
-Indeed, if a prior and similar patent exists, the probability that the examiner will identify it is in principle quite high.
-You will then be required to carry out much broader research and within a limited time frame.
+The objective, however, will be very different.
+You will then be searching for any document or public communication predating the competing patent, and here more than ever, your exploration will encompass all the information sources you can review.
+Indeed, if a prior and similar patent exists, the probability that the examiner will identify it is generally quite high.
+You will then be required to conduct a much broader search within a limited timeframe.

-For an IPR that is in principle already busy, meeting the deadline to have a patent anticipated can prove to be a real challenge.
+For an IP department that is already generally very busy, meeting the deadline for prior art filing a patent can prove to be a real challenge.

 For start-ups and SMEs seeking to file a patent, the prior art search carried out by a personal protection firm may prove incomplete, as it will focus on the closest patents, omitting other sources of information .